PLEASE NOTE: UNDER CENTRAL BANK CCR REGULATIONS WE ARE UNABLE TO PROCESS LOAN APPLICATIONS WITHOUT A PPSN NUMBER.

 Planning and managing repayments

 Credit unions are flexible with regard to repayment plans, though there are some legal limitations to the length/term and amount of loans.
 The member will be advised on the best repayment plan to meet their own circumstances.
-Members are generally advised to repay a loan in as short a time as possible.
 5 years is currently the maximum loan term.

 There are no penalties associated with clearing your loan quicker than agreed.

-Should a member experience difficulties in meeting repayment commitments, they should immediately explain the situation to the credit union, which will treat the matter sympathetically and in total confidence.
+Should a member experience difficulties in meeting repayment commitments they should contact the Credit Union immediately to discuss their account.
+Trinity Credit Union will treat the matter sympathetically and in total confidence.

 If you do not meet the repayments on your loan, your account will go into arrears.